nosales

 What is the reason?

 The market is hyper-saturated, filled to the brim with disposable clothing.
 Heavy discounts and obsessive promotions are indicators of a sick system.
-They reflect an economy based on overproduction, which compels the unceasing growth of fake needs.
+In fact, they reflect an economy based on overproduction, compelling the relentless growth of fake needs.
 So, blind consumers are manipulated and induced to buy whatever products.

-Independent businesses or local and small activities cannot follow big corporations on this unhealthy plan.
-That exploits the environment and needs slavery to thrive.
+However, independent businesses or local and small activities cannot follow big corporations on this unhealthy plan.
+A system that exploits the environment and needs slavery to thrive.

 But if you have lost that frenzy and search for value instead, we are here for you.
-Uniqueness is our strength.
-Indeed you won’t find anyone dressed like you.
+Uniqueness is our strength, you won’t find anyone dressed like you.

 No Sales!

-No sales – is your act of consciousness.
+No sales represents a sustainable act of consciousness.

-And it’s the ultimate sustainable economic model for a long-term approach which supports creativity, quality, and fair wages.
+And it’s the ultimate sustainable economic model for a long-term approach that promotes creativity, quality, and fair wages.

-It is time not to conform to a worldview that leads to destruction.
+It is time to stop conforming to a worldview that leads to destruction.

 NO SALES